India cannot fight coronavirus without taking into account its class and caste divisions

 Public health solutions

 Health systems capacity, including diagnostics, must be augmented to make it accessible for the last mile.
 Temporary “corona treatment units”, modelled along the lines of Ebola treatment units in West Africa, must be built at block levels.
-Accredited social health activists; practitioners of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy; and nurses should be trained in triaging for Covid-19, wearing and removing personal protective equipment, and emergency management of the disease.
+Accredited social health activists; practitioners of Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy; and nurses should be trained in triaging or deciding the order of treatment for Covid-19, wearing and removing personal protective equipment, and emergency management of the disease.

 Considering the ecology of urban India, municipal bodies, in coordination with concerned stakeholders, should be empowered to design hyperlocal strategies for overcrowded neighborhoods, homeless shelters and prison populations.
 Kerala has been an exemplar for all states in equity and inclusion.
 It demonstrated inclusive leadership by inviting religious leaders, panchayats and urban local bodies, members of civil society and non-governmental organisations to participate; established communication in languages preferred by migrants to educate and prevent stigmatisation of the disease; and engaged prisoners in producing masks.